nasyrov/laravel-local-server/README.md

 Often you'll want to access logs from the services that local server provides.
 For example, PHP errors logs, Nginx access logs, or MySQL logs.
 To do so, run the `composer local-server logs <service>` command, where `<service>` can be any of `proxy`, `frontend`, `backend`, `worker`, `scheduler`, `phpmyadmin`, `mysql`, `redis`.
 This command will tail the logs (live update).
 To exit the log view, simply press `Ctrl+C`.

+### Ejecting the local server configuration

+If you aren’t satisfied with the preselected services and configuration choices, you can `eject` at any time.
+It will copy all the configuration files into your project.

+You don’t have to ever use `eject`.
+The curated service set is suitable for small to middle deployments, and you shouldn’t feel obligated to use this command.
+However we understand that this package wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Testing

 ```bash